-Contemporary International History and Politics of Northeast Asia

-Instructor/Title Dr. Seung-young KIM Office/Building Rm 2412, Nakamiya campus, sykim181@kansaigaidai.ac.jp

-[Course Outline / Description]

-This course examines international history of Northeast Asia since 1969, utilizing both historical and theory-driven analysis.
-After introducing essential theories of foreign policy and historical background, it analyzes foreign policies of the United States, Japan, two Koreas, China, and Russia in Northeast Asia.
-The course maintains a particular focus on these countries' policies to deal with developments surrounding the Korean peninsula, while taking into account of their efforts to address broader changes in East Asia including Taiwan question.
+Contemporary International History and Politics of Northeast Asia Section 1 Instructor Dr. Seung-young Kim Office/Building 2412/ Nakamiya campus Office Hours To be announced on the first day of the course [Course Outline / Description] This course examines international history of Northeast Asia since 1969, utilizing both historical and theory-driven analysis.
+After introducing essential theories of foreign policy and historical background, it analyzes foreign policies of two Koreas, the United States, Japan, China, and Russia in Northeast Asia.
+The course maintains particular focus on these countries' policies to deal with developments surrounding the Korean peninsula, while considering their efforts to address broader changes in East Asia including Taiwan question.
 While examining related countries' diplomacy and strategy toward Northeast Asia, this course also addresses general trends of their foreign policies with a view to nurture comparative perspective on foreign policy and diplomacy.
 Although relevant established theories of international relations and foreign policy are introduced, theory-driven analysis remains optional for students in this interdisciplinary course.

-[Course Objectives/Goals/Learning Outcomes]
+Section 2 [Course Objectives/Goals/Learning Outcomes] After taking this course, students can -acquire knowledge about recent history of diplomacy in Northeast Asia since 1969 -acquire an understanding about the interactions among major powers in Northeast Asia -understand various sources of foreign policy: leadership style and beliefs of decision-makers, domestic political context, and international environment. -develop knowledge about theoretical frameworks to analyze foreign policy.